 One of GOLD TRAIN’s most dramatic and crucial episodes takes place at Sportivnaya Station.
 “Sportivnaya” translates as “Sports,” and the theme is that of the Ancient Greek Olympic Games.

 I chose Sportivnaya Station for a reason.
-I don’t want to give away the plot for those, who haven’t read the book yet, so I’ll just remind everyone that Ancient Greece is considered the cradle of democracy and that all wars stopped during the Greek Olympic Games.
-Both of these facts have special significance, as those, who read the book, would recognize.
+I don’t want to give away the plot for those, who haven’t read the book yet, so I’ll just remind everyone that by law, all wars stopped during the Greek Olympic Games.
+This fact has a special significance in the book.

 Below: Sportivnaya Station with its Ancient Greek theme.

 More Sportivnaya Station mosaics.

 One of the St. Petersburg Metro entrances, much like in the dramatic GOLD TRAIN episode.

 Amazon & Kindle bestseller!

 Buy GOLD TRAIN (Accidental Spy Russia Adventure) ebook & paperback: